 Stevia is also sold as a tabletop sweetener under many brand names, including Splenda and Truvia.
-However, while stevia itself is a natural sugar, these brands may also contain a synthetic sugar alcohol called erythritol.
+However, while stevia itself is a natural sugar, when you compare Stevia in the Raw vs. Truvia, these other brands may also contain a synthetic sugar alcohol called erythritol.

 Unlike allulose, stevia is 200 to 300 times sweeter than sugar.
 Stevia is commonly used as a sugar substitute in diet sodas, low-sugar juices, flavored waters, canned fruits, ice cream, yogurt, syrups, baked goods, and many other foods.